infocusp/review_analyzer/README.md

 --review_filename Amazon_Fashion.jsonl \
 --meta_filename meta_Amazon_Fashion.jsonl
 ```
+This will process the dataset by grouping reviews with the same parent_asin and save the top 20 product groups (based on number of reviews) as separate datasets.

 ## SemEval Data
+Follow the steps below to prepare SemEval-2014 data for use in this project.

 ### step 1.
 Download the Data

 - Download the data from provide link: